Entanglement and thermalization in open fermion systems: Results

 \subsubsection{Unbiased thermal equilibrium}

-Here we follow closely our analysis of the one-dimensional quantum wire in the case of the two-dimensional Chern insulator.
-In what follows, the parameters of the model are set to $V = 3$, $c = 1$, $e_s = 0.5$, $t = 1$, $w = 1$, $w' = 0.1$, so that the system has an energy gap with two edge states.
+Here we follow closely our study of the one-dimensional quantum wire, but for the case of the two-dimensional Chern insulator.
 Consider the unbiased case where $\beta_L = \beta_R = \beta$ and the chemical potential is inside the gap $\mu_L = \mu_R = -3.6$.
 We find that the leads are able to drive the system to thermal equilibrium in the high temperature limit.
-The energy occupation numbers for a system with $N_{L, x} = N_{L, y} = N_{W, x} = N_{W, y} = N_{R, x} = N_{R, y} = 10$ and $\beta = 0.1$ are shown in Panel (a) of Figure~\ref{fig:occupation_num_2D}.
+The energy occupation numbers for a system with $N_{L, x} = N_{L, y} = N_{W, x} = N_{W, y} = N_{R, x} = N_{R, y} = 10$ and $\beta = 0.1$ are shown in Fig.~\ref{fig:occupation_num_2D}(a).

 In the limit $V\rightarrow 0$, the energy gap closes, and the system behaves like an ordinary metal.
 In this regime, we find that sufficiently large leads can thermalize the system even at low temperatures.
-The energy occupation numbers for $\beta = 1.0$ are shown in Panel (b) of Figure \ref{fig:occupation_num_2D}.
+The energy occupation numbers for $\beta = 5$ are shown in Fig.~\ref{fig:occupation_num_2D}(b).
 However, we have not been able to find a parameter regime which thermalizes the Chern insulator with $V\neq 0$ at the lowest temperatures.
 As we show below, the rate of decay to the steady state is also slow for the Chern insulator, and these observations may be related.